Because there is standardized test for measuring the warmth added by a liner, any “temperature rating” would only be an educated guess.

-There are a huge number of variables that impact the add-on thermal performance you might expect from a liner.
-Besides environmental conditions, here are two significant factors:
+There are a huge number of variables that impact the thermal boost you can expect from a liner.
+Beyond the obvious environmental conditions, two major factors play a role:

-- Some sleeping bags retain warmth far better than others.
-This is usually due to construction details like hoods, draft collars/draft tubes, and footboxes.
-(A live, moving sleeper creates opportunities for warmth to be lost that a static test manikin does not.
-This is not reflected in the ISO or EN temperature rating for a sleeping bag).
+- Sleeping bag design: Some bags are simply better at retaining warmth than others.
+Features such as hoods, draft collars, draft tubes, and shaped footboxes can make a big difference.
+A live, moving sleeper also creates opportunities for heat to escape that a static test manikin cannot replicate – and this heat loss is not reflected in the ISO or EN temperature ratings.

 Was this article helpful?